CME211/notes/lecture-08/0-pandas-example.md

 ```

 * A *Series* object is a single column in the table
+  * When single row is selected it is retuned as a Series
+  * When multiple rows are selected they are returned as a DataFrame
 * A *DataFrame* object is the table

 ### Column selection